 Solar Water Heating Buyer's Guide

 If after reading this guide you still have any unanswered questions, please do not hesitate to contact us for further information.
-At first glance the purchase of a solar water heating system might seem a little intimidating, enough so to often deter people from following through on their decision to save money and help save the environment.
+At first glance the purchase of a solar water heating system might seem a little intimidating, enough so to often deter potential buyers from following through on their decision to save money and help save the environment.
 This buying guide takes you through some of the key factors you need to consider when purchasing a solar water heating system.
-By reading this, you will come to realize that implementing solar water heating in your home or business is not as complicated and intimidating as you initially thought.
+By reading this, you will come to realize that implementing solar water heat in your home or business is not as complicated and intimidating as you initially thought.
 This buying Guide will cover the following topics:

 - How does solar water heating work?